awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-capacity-rebalancing.md

 The following considerations apply for this configuration:
 + We recommend that you configure your Auto Scaling group to use multiple instance types\.
 This provides the flexibility to launch instances in various Spot Instance pools within each Availability Zone, as documented in [Auto Scaling groups with multiple instance types and purchase options](ec2-auto-scaling-mixed-instances-groups.md)\.
-+ We strongly recommend that you only use the Capacity Rebalancing feature with either the `capacity-optimized` or the `capacity-optimized-prioritized` allocation strategy\.
-These allocation strategies will maintain your Spot capacity in the optimal Spot pools for both scale\-out events and Capacity Rebalancing launches\.
 + Your replacement Spot Instances may be at an elevated risk of interruption if you use the `lowest-price` allocation strategy\.
-This is because we will always launch instances in the lowest\-priced pool that has available capacity at that moment, even if your replacement Spot Instances are likely to be interrupted soon after being launched\.
+This is because we will always launch instances in the lowest priced pool that has available capacity at that moment, even if your replacement Spot Instances are likely to be interrupted soon after being launched\.
 To avoid an elevated risk of interruption, we strongly recommend against using the `lowest-price` allocation strategy, and instead recommend the `capacity-optimized` or `capacity-optimized-prioritized` allocation strategy\.
 These strategies ensure that replacement Spot Instances are launched in the most optimal Spot capacity pools, and are therefore less likely to be interrupted in the near future\.
 + Whenever possible, you should create your Auto Scaling group in all Availability Zones within the Region\.
 This is to enable Amazon EC2 Auto Scaling to look at the free capacity in each Availability Zone\.
 If a launch fails in one Availability Zone, Amazon EC2 Auto Scaling keeps trying to launch Spot Instances across the specified Availability Zones until it succeeds\.
 + Using Capacity Rebalancing, Amazon EC2 Auto Scaling behaves in the following way: